Commitment to Accessibility at Montclair State University

 - NJVid, known as the New Jersey Digital Video Repository, is a service for video streaming and publishing of videos for higher education institutions.
 NJVID provides a common online platform for presenting, accessing, and hosting Montclair State University’s licensed and locally produced videos that educate and enlighten viewers in support of hybrid and online teaching and learning.

-- MSU’s NJVID accommodates two types of video collections: Academic/Administrative Collections and Commercial Video Collections (the Sprague Library Collection).
+- The University’s NJVID accommodates two types of video collections: Academic/Administrative Collections and Commercial Video Collections (the Sprague Library Collection).
 NJVID Digital Media Repository

 - Formatting – Use a sans serif font such as Arial, Helvetica or Verdana, 12 point or larger and left aligned.